iconengineering/iconengineering.github.io/about/index.md

       <div class="principal-contact">
         <span class="principal">Troy Carmann, PE, CFM</span>
       </div>
-      <p>Troy has  over 22 years of experience in civil engineering specializing in stormwater projects along the Front Range of his home state of Colorado.
+      <p>Troy specializes in stormwater projects along the Front Range of his home state of Colorado.
 His design work includes stream restoration, channel stabilization, and flood control projects across numerous tributaries in the South Platte River Basin.
 Project designs have required coordination with the Army Corps of Engineers, Environmental Consultants, U.S. Fish and Wildlife Service, EPA, CDPHE, and local municipal entities.
 Additionally, he directs ICON’s GIS department and has been responsible for the production of countywide DFIRMs for FEMA Map Modernization projects in Colorado, South Dakota and Wyoming.
 Troy routinely presents this work to city councils, commissions, and boards and has made multiple presentations at national, state, and local conferences.</p>
     </div>
     <div class="3u">
       <span class="image fit"><img src="//s3-us-west-2.amazonaws.com/iconeng/iconeng-img/staff/Troy1.jpg" alt="" /></span>